aws-amplify/docs/cli-toolchain/graphql.md

 }
 ```

-Here's a truth table for the above-mentioned schema:
+Here's a truth table for the above-mentioned schema.
+In the table below `other` refers to any user other than the creator or owner of the object.

 |       | getTodo | listTodo | createTodo | updateTodo | deleteTodo |
 |-------|---------|----------|------------|------------|------------|